Academic Festival I: Year of the Renaissance

 - Dr. Kenneth Cooper, Founder, Cooper Aerobic Center

-- Dr. Miriam Nelson, Director, John Hancock Center for Physical Activity and Nutrition, Tufts University
+- Mr. Miriam Nelson, Director, John Hancock Center for Physical Activity and Nutrition, Tufts University

 - Dr. Alvin Poussaint, Harvard School of Medicine

-- Dr. Joycelyn Elders, former U.S. Surgeon General
+- Dr. Jocelyn Elders, former U.S. Surgeon General

 Academic Festival VII: Centennial Celebration

 The "Centennial Celebration" (2008-09) marked 100 years since Cameron University was founded in 1908 as the Cameron State School of Agriculture.